hugo-nicolas/LEModeler/README.md

 - *README.md*, which you are carefully reading.

 The "PythonFiles" folder contains the following scripts:
-- *main.py*, which is the main python script, the one run by Rhino when launching *run.bat*,
+- *main.py*, which is the main Python script, the one run by Rhino when launching *run.bat*,
 - *Class_X.py*, which are classes called for modeling a foil (the code is object-oriented),
 - *Dimensions.py*, which extracts information from *input_parameters.txt*,
 - *airconics_setup.py*, which is a setup file,
 - *AirCONICStools.py*, which contains ancillary methods called by the higher level AirCONICS functions,
 - *liftingsurface.py*, which contains the definition of the class of 3D lifting surfaces,
-- *primitives.py*, which contains the definitions of classes of essential 2D geometrical primitives required for the construction of foil geometries.
+- *primitives.py*, which contains the definitions of classes of essential 2D geometrical primitives required to construct foil geometries.

 These scripts use the *rhinoscriptsyntax* library.